cole-h06/verity-research/README.md

 # Project Verity

 A credibility inference system for networks of conflicting claims.
-I'm building Verity to see if the relationship between sources and claims can be modeled as a graph to estimate the credibility of every source and every claim it asserts.
+Verity models the relationship between sources and claims as a graph to estimate the credibility of every source and claim.

 # Problem